 The Way Back

-We went back the way we came, unfortunately, when we came to where we had scrambled down from the upper path to lower path we had a hard time finding a good spot to scramble up the path to.
-We could see the path but with my bum knee it didn’t look like fun.
+We went back the way we came, unfortunately, when we came to where we had scrambled down from the upper path to lower path we had a hard time finding a good spot to scramble back up to the path.
+We could see the path but with my bum knee, getting there didn’t look like fun.
 After back tracking a bit, Steve found a spot through the trees up to the path without too much difficulty.
 I am wondering if there is a better way and we missed it.
 The sun was starting to lower on the horizon and we made it back just before the sun set.
 We drove back to Kalambaka as the sun was setting and stopped to snap a couple of photos.